Sarah Kirkland Snider: Mass for the Endangered (2020)

+The Blue Hour (2022)

+On October 14, 2022, Nonesuch Records and New Amsterdam Records co-released The Blue Hour, a collaborative song cycle.
+Several critics praised the effort.
+The Washington Post calls it “a gorgeous and remarkably unified work,”.
+The Boston Globe calls it “hauntingly beautiful…[with] an aura of deep personal intimacy.”
+NPR writes, “Stunning…The 75-minute song cycle flows seamlessly, thanks to a lush, integrated composing style adhered to [by the five composers.]”.
+The album was named to Best of 2022 lists by NPR (All Genres), NPR Classical, The Nation, The Boston Globe, New Sounds, I Care If You Listen, and others.

 Recognition

-In part for the success of her three albums of large-scale works for voices and instruments, as well as her co-leadership of the label New Amsterdam Records, The Washington Post named Snider one of the Top 35 Female Composers in Classical Music in 2019.
+In part for the success of her three albums of large-scale works for voices and instruments, The Washington Post named Snider one of the Top 35 Female Composers in Classical Music in 2019.
 Elsewhere, she has been cited by critics as "a significant figure on the American music landscape", "an important representative of 21st century trends in composition," and "one of the decade’s more gifted, up-and-coming modern classical composers."

-Her music has been performed by the New York Philharmonic, San Francisco Symphony, National Symphony Orchestra, Detroit Symphony Orchestra, among others in venues including Carnegie Hall, Lincoln Center, Kennedy Center, the Elbphilharmonie, the Sydney Opera House, and Wigmore Hall.
+Her music has been performed by the New York Philharmonic, Boston Symphony Orchestra, Cleveland Orchestra, San Francisco Symphony, National Symphony Orchestra, Detroit Symphony Orchestra, Philharmonia Orchestra, Britten Sinfonia; Melbourne Symphony Orchestra; National Arts Centre Orchestra; Residentie Orkest; Birmingham Royal Ballet; Emerson String Quartet, soprano Renée Fleming, and percussionist Colin Currie, among others, among others in venues including Carnegie Hall, Lincoln Center, Kennedy Center, the Elbphilharmonie, the Sydney Opera House, and Wigmore Hall.

-Snider was Composer-in-Residence at UC-Boulder in 2018–19; she has also been Composer-in-Residence at Winnipeg New Music Festival, Soundstreams, the Bowling Green State University New Music Festival, the Great Lakes Chamber Music Festival, Nief-Norf Festival, Decoda Ensemble's Skidmore Chamber Music Institute, and the So Percussion Summer Institute.
+Snider was Composer-in-Residence at CU Boulder in 2018–19; she has also been Composer-in-Residence at Winnipeg New Music Festival, Soundstreams, the Bowling Green State University New Music Festival, the Great Lakes Chamber Music Festival, Nief-Norf Festival, Decoda Ensemble's Skidmore Chamber Music Institute, and the So Percussion Summer Institute.
 In 2014, Snider received the Elaine Lebenbom Award from the Detroit Symphony Orchestra, the only orchestra-sponsored award granted annually to a living female composer of any age or nationality.